pixbi/duplo/README.md

 ## File Structure

+    app/            --> Application code
-    app/index.jade  --> Entry point for templates.
+    app/index.jade  --> Entry point for markups.
 Only this file is compiled.
-                        Use Jade's include system to pull in other templates. app/index.js    --> Application entry point.
-Only the top-level application's `index.js is included and run.
+                        Use Jade's include system to pull in other markups. app/index.js    --> Application entry point.
+Only the top-level application's `index.js` is included and run.
 Its dependencies' are ignored.
     app/assets/     --> Asset files are copied as-is to build's top-level directory
-    app/styl/       --> Application stylesheets
+    app/styl/       --> It contains "special" stylesheets that get loaded before any other stylesheets.
-    app/modules/    --> Application code
+    app/modules/    --> All other application code not listed above must be placed here.
+All files at the `app/` level are not included by default.
     components/     --> Other repos imported via Component.IO component.json  --> The Component.IO manifest
     dev/            --> Files here are copied as-is to project root when